ScilifelabDataCentre/dds_cli/docs/howtouse.rst

 Start authenticated session ("Log in"): ``dds auth login``
 ---------------------------------------------------------------

-After running the command ``dds auth login``, you will first be prompted to fill in your DDS *username*.
+After running the command ``dds auth login``, you will be prompted to fill in information in the following order:
+1. Your DDS *username*
+2. Your DDS *password*

+   .. admonition:: The password is hidden

+        Note that the password *will not be printed out* when you type it; The password is hidden for security purposes.

+3. A one time code.

+   .. admonition:: Email is default

+        If you have not configure the 2FA method (see section :ref:`below<_2fa-config>`), a one time code is sent to your email.
+If you have set the 2FA method to *Authenticator App*, the one-time code will be shown in that app.

 .. image:: ../img/dds-auth-login.svg

+.. _2fa-config:

 Change Two-Factor Authentication (2FA) method: ``dds auth twofactor configure``
 ------------------------------------------------------------------------------------